Implementing Akeneo PIM in Medium-Sized Businesses: When Is It Truly Worth It?

 Akeneo PIM and the role of external partners

-The most important success factors summarized:
+The most important success factors, summarized once more:

 FAQ – Frequently Asked Questions

-Total costs consist of license fees (starting from 30,000–50,000 euros/year for the Enterprise Edition), implementation (30,000–250,000 euros depending on complexity), and ongoing operating costs.
-For a typical mid-sized project, expect 80,000–150,000 euros in the first year.
+The total cost consists of the license (from 30,000–50,000 euros per year for the Enterprise Edition), implementation (30,000–250,000 euros depending on complexity), and ongoing operating costs.
+For a typical mid-sized project, you should expect 80,000–150,000 euros in the first year.

 What is the difference between Akeneo Community and Enterprise Edition?

-How long does it take to implement Akeneo PIM?
+How long does Akeneo PIM implementation take?

 Conclusion